-HubSpot is a fully integrated CMS that keeps your team, tools, and data together in one place.
+HubSpot's CMS, CMS Hub, is a fully integrated content management system that keeps your team, tools, and data together in one place.
 It’s also fully hosted, which means that HubSpot handles all the technical aspects that come with running your site such as updates, upgrades, security issues, and bugs, so that you can focus on your content and customers.

 In addition to these site building tools, you also have access to other HubSpot tools that can help fuel your inbound marketing strategy, including CTAs, lead forms, marketing automation, conversational marketing software, multilingual support, list segmentation, live chat, email, and reporting.
 With many other CMS platforms, you’d have to integrate third-party software to add these features to your site.

 What really sets CMS Hub apart from other platforms is that you can use it alongside the HubSpot CRM.
 By having all your customer data in the same place as your website, you’ll be able to easily manage and strengthen your relationships with your contacts.
 You can use a visitor’s location, device, language, the pages they’ve visited on your site, or any detail stored in your CRM to dynamically tailor your content right from your HubSpot dashboard.
 That way, you can personalize the entire customer experience from their very first visit.

 With HubSpot, you and your visitors won’t have to worry about the security of your site.
 The platform’s global CDN, Web Application Firewall, included SSL, and dedicated security team keep your site secure from DDoS attacks, hackers, potential abuse, and other anomalies.

 Furthermore, because HubSpot selectively partners with third-party vendors and apps that can integrate with existing HubSpot portals, you don’t have to worry about plugin compatibility or maintenance leaving your website vulnerable.